Titalearn/EKS-CLUSTER-S3-BACKED-2025/README.md

 - To go back to your default profile that created the cluster or admin run the following command.

   aws eks update-kubeconfig --name demo --region us-east-1

+  # How to add a manager to the cluster

+  - make sure you have created roles for your manager

+    Go to aws and create access and secret access for your manager.

+  - Configure a profile for the manager with the following command

+    aws configure --profile manager

+  - Add the  access key and secret access key

+    example access key  -------    exmple secret access key -------    Add them with your region
+  - cd in to .aws and cat credentials to make sure the manager credentials exist.

+    next run the following command " cat config " you will notice  a manager profile has been created.

+  - Next we need to add a role which the manager will use

+    vi config

+    scroll down to profile manager and add this

+    role_arn = copy the role on aws and type here. \

+    add also below "source_profile = manager"  change to your own profile

+  - Next we need to edit the configmap aws-auth

+    " kubectl edit -n kube-system cm aws-auth "  next you will see map roles add the rolearn,username,groups,system:masters

+   // mapRoles: |
+         - rolearn : arn:aws:iam::654654187689:role/Manager-eks-Role
+           username : manager
+           groups:
+           - system:masters //

+  - Now lets switch to the managers profile and see what we can do

+       aws eks --region us-east-1 update-kubeconfig --name demo --profile manager

+  - Next run this command to see if your master can get anything withing the cluster

+       kubectl auth can-i "*" "*"

+  -Next run the following command to know the profile making the commands

+       kubectl config view --minify